 4.7.2.3.
-AEMO baseline non-compliant WDRU suspension

-- (a) If a DRSP does not follow the process outlined in clauses 4.7.2.1 and 4.7.2.2 of the Policy, AEMO can suspend a baseline non-compliant WDRU from the central dispatch of the aggregation of which it is a part, if AEMO had imposed its ability to do so on a DRSP, as a term or condition of AEMO approving the DRSP's application for aggregation under NER clause 3.8.3(b3) and (b4). - (b) AEMO will notify this suspension to the DRSP. - (c) The DRSP must:
+DRSP Non-Use WDRU Suspension

+- (a) A DRSP can use the Portfolio Management System to request AEMO to suspend a WDRU from central dispatch, if the DRSP intends not to use the WDRU to provide DR. - (b) The DRSP must: - (i) Indicate to AEMO the reason for this request by the DRSP. - (ii) Provide to AEMO the available capacity of zero for this suspended WDRU. - (iii) At the same time, submit a rebid to vary the available capacity of the non-suspended aggregated WDRUs under NER clause 3.8.22(b). - (iv) Subsequently, reflect the varied available capacity in all bids, until this suspended WDRU becomes baseline compliant. - (v) Further, request a new maximum responsive component of the aggregated WDRU.

+(c) AEMO will:

-- (i) Provide to AEMO an available capacity of zero for this suspended WDRU under NER clause 3.8.2A(c)(1) (that is, without NER clause 3.8.2A(c)(2) being invoked to require an available capacity of zero for the non-suspended aggregated WDRUs). - (ii) At the same time, submit a rebid to vary the available capacity of the non-suspended aggregated WDRUs under NER clause 3.8.22(b) (noting the minimum change in DUID availability capacity is 1 MW). - (iii) Subsequently, reflect the varied available capacity in all bids, until this suspended WDRU becomes baseline compliant. - (iv) Further, request a new maximum responsive component of the aggregated WDRU. - (d) AEMO will: - (i) If AEMO approves this request, conduct baseline compliance testing on the nonsuspended aggregated WDRUs against the baseline compliance standard. - (ii) Notify the DRSP of the outcome, through the Portfolio Management System. - (iii) Set the baseline of the suspended WDRU at the metered energy value, resulting in its WDRSQ being calculated to be zero. - (iv) Use the non-suspended aggregated WDRUs in central dispatch.
+- (i) If AEMO approves this request, conduct baseline compliance testing on the non-suspended aggregated WDRUs against the baseline compliance standard. - (ii) Notify the DRSP of the outcome, through the Portfolio Management System. - (iii) Set the baseline of this suspended WDRU at the metered energy value, resulting in its WDRSQ being calculated to be zero. - (iv) Use the non-suspended aggregated WDRUs in central dispatch.

+APPENDIX A. EXAMPLE BASELINE COMPLIANCE CALCULATIONS

+To be completed.